NicolasJBM/scholR/README.md

   - [MiKTeX](https://miktex.org/download) if you want the complete standalone version for LaTeX

+If you also intend to build packages with vignettes, you will also need *[qpdf](https://sourceforge.net/projects/qpdf/)*.
+To install this piece of software on Windows, download the version appropriate for your system (32 or 64 bit), copy and paste it in you program files folder.
+Then, open the start menu, type “edit the system environment variables” to open the System Properties, and at the bottom of the “Advanced” tab click “Environment variables”.
+Find the “Path” entry under “System variables” and click “Edit” to write down the path to the bin folder of *qpfd* (e.g. C:/Program Files/qpdf-10.0.4/bin).
+Then, re-start R so it picks up the modified path.

 For Mac OS X:

   - [MacTeX](https://www.tug.org/mactex/) if you want the complete